Collaborative Writing and/or Creative Production Workshop

-Spring 2020: The Board will meet on the first Friday of each month in spring 2020, including Feb.
-7, March 6, April 3, and May 1.
-Please submit funding requests one week in advance of any given meeting, to ensure consideration at that meeting.
+Spring 2021: The Board will meet on the first Friday of each month in spring 2021.
+Please submit funding requests one week in advance of any given meeting, to ensure consideration.
 Spring deadlines fall on Jan.
-31, Feb.
-28, March 27, and April 24.
-Requests for pre-tenure sabbatical support must be submitted by Jan.
-31 ahead of the first spring meeting.
-In general, requests for retroactive funding will not be considered, but faculty may inquire with the Director if extenuating circumstances arise.
+29, Feb.
+26, March 26, and Apr.
+30. In general, requests for retroactive funding will not be considered, but faculty may inquire with the Director if extenuating circumstances arise.

 - A strong preference is given to projects in which sending institutions also offer financial support and/or to grant projects that seek outside collaborative funding.

 - Honorarium for participants are not allowed as part of this grant.

 - Only projects in which the in-person presence of collaborator(s) is necessary and in which the product is a collaboratively authored or creative work are eligible for funding.
 Applications must clearly demonstrate the need for on-site collaborative work.

 - A detailed and specific budget is required for the application to be considered, along with a list of all outside funding being sought or provided.

 - The intention of this grant is to support mid- to late-stage projects, in regard to which substantive work is already completed.

 - Clear demonstration of the published or public outcome of the project is required in the application and application must demonstrate the humanistic inquiry dimensions of this grant.

--Grant proposal must include:
+The grant proposal must include: